nuvention-web/ShareVR/UnityProjects/Tutorials/1-SetupSteamVR.md

 5. Once download is finished, you will see a *Import Unity Package* window poped up.
 Click *All* and then click *Import*.
 It it ever show a *API Update Required* window, simply click *I Made a Backup.
 Go Ahead!*.
 6. When finished, you will see a *SteamVR_Settings* window pop up, click *Accept All* and you are all done with importing SteamVR.

+Now you will see a folder named "SteamVR" under your Assets folder.
+All the related files will be stored under SteamVR.